arshsaggu/1800_202430_DTC11/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...
 * Hi my name is Adnan!
 I am excited to build a web application.
   Hi my name is BARDIA
-* ... ...Hi my name is Adnan!
+* Hi my name is Arsh!
 I am excited to build a web application.
 * ...

 ## 3. Technologies and Resources Used